Cubicpath/dyncommands/README.md

 - Any custom kwargs passed to CommandParser.parse.

-Since commands cannot import heir own modules, some are included in globals (math, random, and string).
+Since commands cannot import their own modules, some are included in globals (math, random, and string).

 #### Example command module:
 ```python